 Premises Liability Lawyer for Dangerous Property Conditions

-In order to prove liability, it requires that the victim show a dangerous condition existed on the property and it caused the injury.
+To prove liability, it requires that the victim show a dangerous condition existed on the property and it caused the injury.

 It must also be proven that the property owner, or someone responsible for maintaining it, knew or should have known of the hazard.